RNA-FRETools/MASH-FRET/docs/output-files/dat-hammy-traces.md

 These trace files are written in an ASCII format importable in the software HaMMy [<sup>1</sup>].
 Each file contains intensity-time traces of a specific molecule and FRET pair, integrated from a single molecule video (SMV) or exported after trace processing.

-They are created in the `/video_processing/intensities/traces_HaMMy` analysis sub-folder after creating and exporting ASCII traces in panel
+They are created in the `/video_processing/intensities/traces_HaMMy` analysis sub-folder after creating and exporting HaMMy traces in panel
 [Intensity integration](../video-processing/panels/panel-intensity-integration.html#create-and-export-intensity-time-traces) of module Video processing, or in or `/traces_processing/traces_HaMMy` if exported from panel
 [Sample management](../trace-processing/panels/panel-sample-management.html#export-processed-data)of module Trace processing.